sbg/sevenbridges-r/README.md

+__[Latest]__

-__[Latest]__ you can always install the latest development version of the package from GitHub, it's always the most latest version, fresh new but not fully tested,  with all new features and hot fixes, before we push to any bioconductor branch (release/devel)
+You can always install the latest development version of the package from GitHub, it's always the most latest version, fresh new,  with all new features and hot fixes, we push to bioconductor branch (release/devel) regularly.

 ```r
 # install.packages("devtools") if devtools was not installed